gskornowicz/azure-gelf-forwarder/README.md

 # Azure GELF Forwarder
 Universal Azure Event Hub -> Graylog GELF forwarder

-No need to pay $15k/yr for Graylog Enterprise and it's "Azure Event Hubs Input" to get logs from Azureo into Graylog :)
+No need to pay $15k/yr for Graylog Enterprise and it's "Azure Event Hubs Input" to get logs from Azure into Graylog :)

 Curerrently supports diagnostic logs from: Azure Firewall, Azure NSG Flow Logs, Azure WAF, and generic logs which won't be transformed.